NUInnovation/wikipedia-timeline/README.md

 ### Technologies
 WikiTimeline is currently running on Heroku at https://wikitimeline.herokuapp.com/.
 It runs on a Django server.

-### Next Steps
+### How WikiTimeline can be improved
-* Improve on MediaWiki parsing, handle different page structures.
+* Add extractors to handle more page structures.
-* Incorporate images.
+* Implement caching to improve on search times for already-assembled timelines
-* Front-end improvements (improving instructional language and error feedback).
+* Add additional sharing features

 Setup
 -----